ericywl/sutd-coin/README.md

 **_Note: At least 2 miners should be included when running the simulation._**

 ## Mining and Coin Creation

-Mining is demonstrated in `sudo ./main.sh -m NUM`.
-Using the demonstration, we can see multiple miners competing with each other to append to the blockchain.
+`sudo ./main.sh -m NUM`

+Using the demonstration,
+we can see multiple miners competing with each other to append to the blockchain.
 Occasionally, two or more miners will create blocks at the same time, resulting in forks.
 This is resolved through fork resolution, which will